Global Hiring Guide

 6. Hire contractors to test the labor market

 Before committing to hiring full-time employees, you can hire international contractors or freelancers to test the labor market in India.
 This allows you to assess the quality of talent available and the suitability of your business model in the Indian market before making long-term commitments.
+Review the EOR vs contractor comparison before deciding on the engagement structure.

 7. Partner with an EOR